 - Cover letter stating your reasons for seeking a transfer from another TCM college, and a list of the courses you wish to transfer.

 - A letter of recommendation from a previous TCM/Acupuncture instructor, located at the TCM school you attended.

 - Catalog from your previous TCM college, stating its approval agencies and accreditation.

 - Syllabus outlining the course content for each course you wish to transfer.

 You must submit your admission application by the priority application dates of May 1 (Fall trimester), and September 1 (Spring trimester).
 If you are interested in admission during the Summer term your application must be completed by or before March 1st.

 Upon acceptance to Five Branches, you will be informed of your placement in the DTCM program, and an evaluation of your transfer credits will be completed by the admissions director.
-An equivalency exam may be required.
+An equivalency exam may be required for courses taken more than five years before applying to confirm sufficient knowledge and competency of the course materials.
 Only coursework completed prior to enrollment at Five Branches, and awarded a letter grade of C or above, is transferable.

 Transferring TCM Courses

 Transfer credit will be accepted for TCM courses taken from a nationally accredited TCM college, approved by the California Acupuncture Board, if the courses are equivalent in content to Five Branches courses.